JGAVEN/Lego-GPT/docs/SPRINT_PLAN_NEXT.md

 This plan outlines the upcoming sprints after completing the community example library.

-## Sprint 1 – Submission review CLI
+## Sprint 1 – Automatic example tagging
-* Provide a command-line tool to list and approve submitted examples.
+* Generate keyword tags when approving submissions.

-## Sprint 2 – CLI progress streaming
+## Sprint 2 – Example search and filter
-* Update `lego-gpt-cli` to display live SSE progress instead of polling.
+* Front-end gallery can filter examples by tag or text search.